 by Grant McGeachie

-Up until recent months it felt like I lived my entire life for others and never myself.
-Acting this way required suppressing my true feelings and needs - I used alcohol to numb my pain, slowly losing every fiber of my being.
+Up until recent months, I lived my entire life for others and never myself.
+Acting this way required suppressing my true feelings – I slowly lost every fiber of my being.

 - Low self esteem